AireStream

 Earlier ChatGPT models produced fee estimates with enough variance that buyers treated them as rough signals.
 GPT-5.5 Instant changed that calculation.
 Its reduced hallucination rates across legal and financial queries mean buyers now receive figures with greater confidence and specificity (TechCrunch, 2026).
 The buyer arriving at your first meeting has already cross-referenced market fee ranges, read third-party commentary, and formed a pricing expectation based on what AI reported.
 That opening conversation is a validation exercise.

-Fewer than 12% of UK professional services businesses appear in AI recommendation lists (TendorAI, 2026).
-AI-referred buyers convert at five times the rate of organic traffic (WhiteHat SEO, 2026).
+Only a small fraction of UK professional services businesses appear in AI recommendation lists.
+AI-referred buyers convert at materially higher rates than organic traffic.
 The buyers reaching you via AI arrive with narrower shortlists and sharper pricing expectations.
 The buyers not reaching you have completed their evaluation elsewhere.

 The Research Phase Your Analytics Cannot See